WebFritzi/GUI64/README.md

 * Application programming interface: program your app for GUI64

 ## Thank You
 A huge THANK YOU to all the users on http://www.Forum64.de who have supported me in bringing this project to life.
 I'm truly grateful for their help.
+I would also like to thank [Bart van Leeuwen](https://github.com/bvl1999) for his support in implementing the SoftIEC commands for the Ultimate machines.

 ## Update Log (since v1.97)
 ### Version 1.97